FaresMahgoub/Tank-Level-SCADA/README.md

 ## Notes

 - The hardware is a deliberately low-cost benchtop prototype.
 The point was to prove the software stack, the comms protocol, and the HMI logic before investing in industrial-grade instrumentation.
-- AI was used as a coding assistant for firmware boilerplate.
-All calibration, integration, debugging, Ignition configuration, and HMI design were done hands-on.
+- AI was used as a coding assistant.
+All calibration, integration, debugging, Ignition configuration, and HMI design were done by me.